 –Anti-gel diesel additives unclog diesel fuel filters.
 They prevent hard-starting problems during low temperatures.

-Fuel additives that contain polybutene amine, or PBA, can be invaluable.
+Fuel additives for classic cars that contain polybutene amine, or PBA, can be invaluable.
 They are ideal for cleaning build-up from fuel injectors, intake valves and carburetors.

-In order to select a modern additive, you need to read the directions for the product.
+In order to select a modern additive for your classic car, you need to read the directions for the product.
 You also should talk to a mechanic about your power needs.
-Additives can save you both time and money if they are used properly.
-However, do not use an additive without confirming its use.
+The best fuel additives for classic cars can save you both time and money if they are used properly.
+However, do not use an classic car fuel additive without confirming its use.
 Different cars require different products.
-Therefore, check to make sure that the additives you are using can enhance your car’s performance.
+Therefore, check to make sure that the classic car fuel additives you are using can enhance your car’s performance.
 Again, talk to a mechanic if you are unsure about your choices.